 Although it does take time to generate results through digital marketing be sure to keep up to date with the latest Digital Marketing statistics to know whats going to work best.
 The end results will be extremely beneficial to you and your business.
 93% of online experiences begin with a search engine and with more users online than ever before it’s time to get your business noticed in the right places.

-Users are less likely to fill out the small fields for a desktop form on their mobile device.
-Ways around this include creating a more simplified mobile form or introducing a cross-device ‘add to basket’ integration through a sign-up system.
+It’s unlikely a user will fill in the small fields for a desktop form on their mobile device.
+Try creating a more simplified mobile form or introducing a cross-device ‘add to basket’ integration through a sign-up system.
 Google has recently introduced a lead form extension allowing users to provide contact information directly through your advert in the SERPs, eliminating the need for users to visit your mobile site to convert.

-If you have an eCommerce store then it’s also a good idea to streamline this process as much as possible.
-Fewer fields and obvious spaces for the user to input their vital information will keep the level of customer experience where you want it.
+If you have an eCommerce store, it’s in your best interests to streamline this process as much as possible.
+Fewer form or payment fields and obvious spaces for the user to input their vital information will keep the level of customer experience where you want it.
 Put yourself in their shoes.
+Make that payment as simple as possible!

 In 1996, Bill Gates wrote an essay called ‘Content is King’ and digital marketers have been focused on content ever since.
 Content is vital to ranking well in the search results, increasing visibility and creating a website that your users will find useful, so saying it isn’t important and ignoring it will do your business more harm than good.
 Content also isn’t just blogs.
-It’s also videos, social media posts and web pages.
-Ignoring content will hurt your rankings, which will affect your sales and enquiries.
+It’s videos, social media posts, web pages, and more.
+Ignoring content will inevitably affect your rankings, which could have a ripple effect on your sales and enquiries.

-This doesn’t just apply to SEO, it applies to PPC as well.
-After all, if your landing page for your advert doesn’t tell your users relevant information about the product or service, then your ad rank will be lower, and your conversion rate will also be lower.
-Additionally, the content of your ads is crucial to ensuring your click-through rate (CTR) is good, so having content that is relevant, useful and eye-catching is vital to all aspects of digital marketing.
+This applies to all aspects of digital marketing (SEO, PPC, etc).
+After all, if your landing page for your advertising campaign doesn’t tell your users relevant information about the product or service, then your ad rank could be hindered, and your conversion rate could also drop.
+Additionally, the content of your ads is crucial to ensuring your click-through rate (CTR) is good, so having relevant content is extremely important in 2022.

 There is more to digital marketing than content.
 In terms of SEO, you will also need to look at technical aspects of your website, such as page speeds and Core Web Vitals performance.